annaesvensson/yellow-publish/README.md

 ## How to make an extension

-[Start with a feature](https://github.com/schulle4u/yellow-helloworld), [language](https://github.com/annaesvensson/yellow-language/tree/main/translations/english) or [theme](https://github.com/annaesvensson/yellow-stockholm).
-This will show you which files are required.
+[Start with a feature](https://github.com/schulle4u/yellow-helloworld) or [theme](https://github.com/annaesvensson/yellow-stockholm).
+It's best to have a look at the code of some extensions in your `system/extensions` folder.
+Make yourself familiar with our coding and documentation standards.
+Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
+For sophisticated extensions there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
+Typically an extension consists of the code and additional files.
 The [extension settings](#settings) are stored in file `extension.ini`.
-For sophisticated extensions there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
-It's best to have a look at the code of installed extensions, make yourself familiar with our coding and documentation standards.
-Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
+The extension settings contain information about all files that need to be installed.
 Did you make an extension?
-Upload your extension to GitHub, let us know if you need help.
+Create a repository and upload your files to GitHub

 If you want others to discover your extension, add the topic [datenstrom-yellow](https://github.com/topics/datenstrom-yellow) to your repository.

 ## How to publish an extension

 You can publish your extension at the [command line](https://github.com/annaesvensson/yellow-core).
-The [published extensions](https://github.com/datenstrom/yellow-extensions) provide the best user experience and are reviewed by other developers.
+The published extensions provide the best user experience and are reviewed by other developers.
 Please make sure that you have completed the [self-review checklist](self-review-checklist.md) before publishing your extension.
 You also need the files from the repository `datenstrom/yellow`, fork the repository and clone it.
 Are you ready to publish your extension?
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish all`.
 You can optionally add the name of a folder.
 This will update all necessary files.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow`.

 If you want to mention other developers/designers/translators, add [co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.